 How Is Frozen Yogurt Different From Ice Cream

-- Flavor: Frozen yogurt differs in flavor from ice cream due to the fact it has a slight tart flavor.
-This always depends on the recipe and the amount of sugar used in it.
+- Flavor: Frozen yogurt differs in flavor from ice cream due to the fact it has a slightly tart flavor.
+Of course, this always depends on the recipe and the amount of sugar used in it.

 TYPE OF YOGURT AND FAT RATIO

 It's very important to use strained Greek yogurt in order to get a creamy texture.
-Strained Greek yogurt is yogurt that is free from most water content.
+Strained Greek yogurt is yogurt with less water content than plain yogurt.
+And less water = fewer crystals.
 You can buy it strained or use regular Greek yogurt and strain it at home.
 It is a very simple process as you can see here.

 Another thing you need to pay attention to if you want frozen yogurt with a very creamy texture is the fat percentage ratio of the yogurt you are using.
 The higher the fat content the creamier the frozen yogurt.